reactive-python/reactpy/docs/source/guides/adding-interactivity/responding-to-events/index.rst

 Supported Event Types
 ---------------------

-Since IDOM's event information comes from React, most the the information (:ref:`with some exceptions <event data Serialization>`) about how React handles events translates directly to IDOM.
+Since ReactPy's event information comes from React, most the the information (:ref:`with some exceptions <event data Serialization>`) about how React handles events translates directly to ReactPy.
 Follow the links below to learn about each category of event:

 - :ref:`Clipboard Events`
 - :ref:`Composition Events`